jelardaquino/Brain_AWG/Mitochondria/OSD-514/Proteomics/README.md

 - `NASA_Flies_TMT*.raw`: Thermo Orbitrap Fusion raw files for the TMT plexes.
   These raw files are not stored in this repository.
-- `mzML/*.mzML`: converted raw files.
+- `mzML/*.mzML`: RAW files converted to mzML, for example with ThermoRawFileParser.
 The FragPipe runner expects the file names to contain `TMTA`, `TMTB`, or `TMTC` so files can be assigned to the correct TMT plex.
 - `a_OSD-514_protein-expression-profiling_mass-spectrometry_Orbitrap Fusion.txt`:
   assay metadata mapping each sample to its TMT run and reporter channel.
 - `dmel_UP000000803_uniprot_target_decoy.fasta`: D. melanogaster target-decoy